Shin Pain (Care of the Young Athlete)

 Pain that gets worse over time

-Symptoms of muscle-related shin pain may include
+Muscle-related shin pain symptoms may include

-Tightness or pressure in shins with running
+Tightness or pressure in the shins with running

 Pain only with running, relieved by rest

-No pain when pushing on the bone
+No pain with pushing on the bone

 Numbness, tingling, or weakness in the foot

-Too much exercise can become a problem if athletes increase too quickly.
+Too much exercise.
+If athletes increase the amount or intensity too quickly, this can cause a problem.
 A helpful reminder is the “10% Rule”: no more than a 10% increase in frequency, duration, or intensity of exercise per week.

-Genetics (it tends to run in families)
+Genetics.
+Low bone density tends to run in families.

-A period of rest from running may be needed for the stress fracture or shin splints to heal.
+A period of rest from running and other impact injuries may be needed for the stress fracture or shin splints to heal.
 Although the athlete may be able to run with shin splints, continuing to do so may cause the shin splints to progress to a stress fracture.
-During rest, cross-training with nonimpact activities (such as using an elliptical machine, biking, swimming, and weights) can be done if the athlete is pain-free.
+During rest, cross-training with nonimpact activities (such as using an elliptical machine, biking, swimming, and weight lifting) can be done if the athlete is pain-free.